canonical/starlark/doc/safety/README.md

 Resource management is a crucial aspect in every modern industry, and the IT sector is no exception.
 The types of resources typically considered include:

- - Time [^1]
+ - Time[^1]
  - Memory
- - CPU cycles
+ - CPU usage
  - I/O (Network, Disk, etc.)

-While it is often acceptable to allow their usage to grow without bounds, especially when resources are abundant, there are instances where more stringent control becomes necessary.
+While it is often acceptable to allow resource usage to grow without bounds, there are situations where more stringent control is necessary.

+## Best-Effort Cooperation

-The only entity with complete control over most of these resources is the operating system (OS).
+The only thing with complete control over most of these resources is the operating system.
 However, the OS typically lacks the context to apply fine-grained policies when an application reaches its imposed limits.
-Exceeding a limit usually results in the termination of the entire application [^2].
-Additionally, implementing solutions at the OS level often requires platform-specific implementations, making it challenging to abstract in higher-level and cross-platform languages.
+Exceeding a limit usually results in the termination of the entire application[^2].
+Additionally, implementing solutions at the OS level often requires platform-specific implementations, impeding high-level, cross-platform abstractions.

-Some languages enable control over memory allocation, either through custom allocators [^3] or facilities like *Arenas* [^4].
-In the former, a custom allocator fetches memory from the environment, allowing for usage limitations.
-In the latter, the maximum amount of memory is acquired upfront, and all allocations come from that predefined region.

-Given the limitations of these solutions, a language-independent and cross-platform approach is preferable.

-## Best-Effort Cooperation

-While it may be challenging to guarantee safety in resource management generally, purposefully crafted software can achieve a similar effect through *cooperation*.

-This parallel is akin to the relationship between *fibers*/*coroutines* and *threads*:
+The next best thing would be to use language-specific features to control resources.
+Although it's possible in some languages to control memory allocation, either through custom allocators[^3] or facilities like *Arenas*[^4], it's typically impossible to finely control other resources such as time or CPU usage.

+However, often precise control is not necessary and some slight resource overuse is acceptable.
+For instance, it is usually ok to stop a routine within a small amount of time after the deadline or to consume few more bytes from memory.
+This makes the limit approximate, but nevertheless useful.
+In this document, solutions enforcing limits in this way will be referred to as *best-effort.*

+Higher level abstractions cannot rely on lower level tools such as the OS or the hardware, hence code must be added to explicitly account for them.
+This means that if a routine does not add the necessary logic, the system will misbehave.
+On the countrary, if all (or at least most) routines *cooperate* together, the system will be able to limit resources without any external aid.
-- *Threads* are a general-purpose facility requiring an OS (and hardware support!) to preempt a running routine and share resources.
-- *Fibers*/*coroutines* necessitate the running fiber to explicitly return control to the caller.

-Certainly, *fibers* (or *coroutines*) are not immune to malicious software, which can create fairness issues and prevent other routines from running.
-Nevertheless, their execution is fast, and crucially, their implementation does not rely on any platform-specific features, making them a valuable abstraction for any language [^5].

-The manual control *fibers* have over when to switch is crucial: it is not realistic to give control back at every instruction as it would be too expensive to achieve this granularity.
-In this case, the trade-off is up to the implementer/designer who, most likely, has a higher level view of the goals of the system.
-This trade-off between granularity and simplicity/speed is what makes this cooperation a *best-effort* one as it doesn't give too many guarantees (as opposed to a preemptive scheduler).
-Both the *cooperation* and the *best-effort* concepts behind *fibers* (or *coroutines*) can be extended to virtually any resource.
+A well known example of these two concepts are *fibers*, which are an implementation of *cooperative multitasking*.
+Whilst *threads* are a general-purpose facility which requires an OS and hardware support to preempt a running routine, fibers must explicitly return control to the scheduler.
+In line with the usual cooperative bounding perils, fibers are not immune to maliciously or poorly written software, which can create fairness issues and prevent other routines from running.
+Nevertheless, many systems are built using them as their execution is fast and crucially their implementation does not rely on any platform-specific features, making them a valuable abstraction for many languages[^5].
+Moreover, the explicit control fibers have over when to switch is crucial - it is not efficient to allow control to be yielded at every instruction.
+In this case, the trade-off is up to the implementer/designer who has an overview of the goals of the system.
+This trade-off between precision and simplicity/speed is what makes this cooperative scheme also *best-effort*.

+This idea of best-effort cooperation can be extended to manage all resource types mentioned at the beginning of this document.
+An overview of how it may be achieved them follows.

-### Cancellation (Time)
+### Time

-Cooperation over a *cancellation*[^6] aspect has been explored by many languages such as [C++](https://en.cppreference.com/w/cpp/header/stop_token), [Rust](https://docs.rs/stop-token/latest/stop_token/), [C#](https://learn.microsoft.com/en-us/dotnet/standard/threading/cancellation-in-managed-threads), [Go](https://pkg.go.dev/context) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) (and probably more).
+Cooperation over a *cancellation token*[^6] aspect is used by many languages including [C++](https://en.cppreference.com/w/cpp/header/stop_token), [Rust](https://docs.rs/stop-token/latest/stop_token/), [C#](https://learn.microsoft.com/en-us/dotnet/standard/threading/cancellation-in-managed-threads), [Go](https://pkg.go.dev/context) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).

-In this case, each routine is responsible for managing the cancellation event or waiting for cancellation to occur.

-While nothing prevents a malicious (or poorly written) routine from ignoring the token altogether and there is no firm guarantee that an execution thread will actually stop once the token is canceled (the *cooperation* aspect) or meet any time deadline for the cancellation (the *best-effort* aspect), in practice, this works well in most cases.
+In this case, each routine is responsible for checking for and reacting to a cancellation event.
+Of course, nothing stops a routine from neglecting the token (*cooperative*) and there is no firm guarantee that an execution thread will actually stop once the token is canceled or meet any time deadline for the cancellation (*best-effort*), in practice, this works well in most cases.

 ### Memory